Sexual dimorphism: Insects

 Generally, insect sexual size dimorphism (SSD) within species increases with body size.

+Some insects across various orders have larviform females, in which the female retains a larval shape into adulthood while males develop normally.
+A lesser version of this occurs in other insects with flightless females that have undeveloped wings.

 Sexual dimorphism within insects is also displayed by dichromatism.
 In butterfly genera Bicyclus and Junonia, dimorphic wing patterns evolved due to sex-limited expression, which mediates the intralocus sexual conflict and leads to increased fitness in males.
 The sexual dichromatic nature of Bicyclus anynana is reflected by female selection on the basis of dorsal UV-reflective eyespot pupils.
 The common brimstone also displays sexual dichromatism; males have yellow and iridescent wings, while female wings are white and non-iridescent.
 Naturally selected deviation in protective female coloration is displayed in mimetic butterflies.

+In ants, bees and stinging wasps (Aculeata), females of many species have a stinger modified from the ovipositor (egg-laying organ), while males never have a stinger.
+Additionally, most female aculeates have 12 antennal segments while males have 13.
+In eusocial aculeates (ants, social bees and social wasps), there is complicated dimorphism also involving castes.
+For example, in honeybees, the males (drones) are largest, with large heads and holoptic eyes (almost meeting at the top of the head).
+Reproductive females (queens) have longer bodies, with the abdomen being especially elongated during the egg-laying period, and the eyes are not holoptic.
+Females that generally do not reproduce (workers) are smaller than either drones or queens, and they have specialised structures (e.g. pollen baskets for carrying pollen) for the various kinds of work they perform.